sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-8/index.md

 ## Plugin Object Properties

-When defining your plugin object you must provide a list of service executors that will be included.
+When you're defining your plugin object, you must provide a list of service executors that will be included.
 The list will live inside an attributes map under the key serviceExecutors.
+Here is what such a list would look like:

 1. Plugin Helper methods
 2. All inherited Service methods